 A player is not to use any part of his clothing, or assistive accessories to make a catch.

-When attempting to catch a blocked ball, a player must hold onto all the balls that he had in possession of at the time of the block, otherwise the player is out.
+When attempting to catch a blocked ball, a player must hold onto all the balls that they had in possession of at the time of the block, otherwise the player is out.

 Countdown on balls is stopped once they go out of bounds and does not resume when the balls return to the court.
-Balls purposely placed out of bounds are exempt from the resetting of the count.
+Balls purposely placed out of bounds do not apply, and are immediately considered dead.